mhdominguez/Dominguez-Protocols-2024-TrackingFiles/README.md

 ## TGMM
 #### Configuration files and shell scripts for running F-TGMM and post-handling of raw .xml data.
 You will need a raw .klb (or .tif) dataset to run TGMM.
-Available in [intermediate-data](intermediate-data) are [TGMM result](https://github.com/mhdominguez/Dominguez-Protocols-2024-TrackingFiles/raw/main/intermediate-data/TGMM_result.tar.gz).
+Available in [intermediate-data](intermediate-data) are a [raw TGMM solution](https://github.com/mhdominguez/Dominguez-Protocols-2024-TrackingFiles/raw/main/intermediate-data/TGMM_result.tar.gz) from our example dataset.
 <br>

 ## References